Independent Presecribing is a standalone continuing professional development module aimed at nurses, midwives and allied health professionals.

 Location Brighton: Falmer

-Duration over approximately 6 months
+Duration approximately six months

 Achieving 40 academic credits on successful completion